Already have an account?

 Login

-Halvor Lines tunes driver training with CarriersEdge
+Halvor Lines Tunes Driver Training with CarriersEdge

 As a carrier founded in 1968, Halvor Lines has quite a resume.
 It has an on-time delivery rate of 98 percent.
 It’s been named carrier of the year - twice - by United States Gypsum.
 It’s been a Best Fleet to Drive For®, for five consecutive years.
 It’s environmentally minded - having been selected by a major trade magazine of as one of the industry’s top 50 green fleets.
 And the fleet is safe - recognition has come from its home state of Wisconsin (first place in the more-than-5 million-mile category), along with first place in TCA’s National Fleet Safety Award for safety and security division.